What You Pay in a Medicare Advantage Plan

 Medicare Advantage plan premiums

 Some Medicare Advantage plans have monthly premiums that you must pay the private insurance company that administers your plan, whether or not you use covered services.
 If the monthly premium is $55, for example, you will pay $660 total annually for your Medicare Advantage premium.

 You also must pay your Medicare Part B premium if you have a Medicare Advantage plan.
-The part B premium is paid directly to Medicare and can change from year to year.
-If the Medicare Part B premium is $135.50, you will pay $1,626 annually for Medicare Part B. In addition to the Medicare Advantage premium in the previous example, you could pay $2,286 in health insurance premiums.
-In some cases, you also might have a premium for Medicare Part A. Some Medicare Advantage plans have $0 monthly premiums.
+The Part B premium is paid directly to Medicare and can change from year to year.
+If the standard Medicare Part B premium is $144.60, you will pay $1,735.20 annually for Medicare Part B. In some cases, you also might have a premium for Medicare Part A. Some Medicare Advantage plans have $0 monthly premiums.
 If you have a $0 premium, you may have a higher deductible or copayments, so be careful to consider all costs.